Digital Parenting

 It offers educational content, such as quizzes, articles, and videos as well as tools for self-awareness including mood tracking and journalling.

-Tozi also ahs a support feature connecting users to Childline if needed.
+Tozi also has a support feature connecting users to Childline if needed.